hello!

 currently, I will describe myself as a practitioner, educator, and artist,

-the spatial and the social.
+the spatial and the relational.

 *